 Perhaps most of all, kangaroos love flat, grassy plains and wide open spaces.
 The Australian National Botanic Gardens in Canberra is a great inner-city option for spotting kangaroos.
 Early morning is when the eastern greys are out and about.
 Just outside the city, hundreds of roos roam at Namadgi National Park.
-Three species of kangaroo can be found within the 540-million-year-old landscape of South Australia’s Flinders Ranges - the red kangaroo, western grey kangaroo and euro while communities of roos laze beside one of the world’s tallest tree forests in Pemberton, in Western Australia’s southwest.
+Three species of kangaroo can be found within the rugged landscape of South Australia’s Flinders Ranges – the red kangaroo, western grey kangaroo and euro, while communities of roos laze beside one of the world’s tallest tree forests in Pemberton, in Western Australia’s southwest.

 Roos in trees

-Queensland’s elusive tree kangaroos are one of the more trickier kangaroo species to see.
+Queensland’s elusive tree kangaroos are one of the trickier kangaroo species to see.
 Hidden among the leafy canopy of the UNESCO World Heritage-listed Daintree Rainforest, Australia’s two species look more like huge possums, with blackish-brown fur and super-long tails.
 These rare nocturnal creatures don’t move around much during the day, so your best bet for spotting one is to go on a night wildlife walk.
 Otherwise, head to Wildlife Habitat Port Douglas for a closer look.

 Roos in vineyards